OUR OLD FAMILIAR GLOBE IS GONE

 How do you tell the story of the California drought when it had been done so exhaustively in the media already?
 Was there more to add to the already saturated public discourse?
 With the narrative, Tony took a broader perspective using the drought as a jumping off place to examine global issues surrounding climate change.
 For the visuals, I felt the literal/photojournalism version of the story had been done very well already and many times over for that matter.
 So, with the photographer John Francis Peters we collaborated and conceptualized for a new approach for several months as he travelled around the state searching for something new to add.
 He called regularly and sent photographs to me in New York as he went.
 We refined the project and our visual voice through those conversations.
 In the end, we settled on a figurative approach, conceptually defining the visuals on the simple structure around the four elements (earth, water, fire and air).
 I worked closely with the design and development teams in New York on the storytelling structure, flow and visual direction of the project and the editorial, marketing/sales, finance and social media teams to implement a project strategy.

-Photography by John Francis Peters
+Photographs by John Francis Peters

-Writing & Reporting by Tony Dokoupil
+Written & Reported by Tony Dokoupil

-Art Direction by Meagan Choi & Peter Chao
+Design Direction by Meagan Choi & Peter Chao